MintTeaNeko/BnSModules/modules/AnimationModule/README.md

 the main idea I had with it is letting the user make a json with animation data which it later uses.

-AnimationJsons folder needs to be place in `BladeAndSorcery_Data/StreamingAssets/Mods`
+AnimationJsons folder needs to be place in `BladeAndSorcery_Data/StreamingAssets/Mods`.

+The dll needs to be inside the mod's folder.

 the animation data Json is structured like so